 Picture this – you’ve been told it’s time to approach procurement, and you’ve done all the prep work.
 You fine-tuned your offering to fit the customer’s specific needs, you tailored your approach to the stakeholders who care most, you prepared answers to the inevitable questions, but you’re not done yet.
-What lies before you now is typically the longest and most trying part – navigating through the steps and hurdles of the procurement process itself.
+What lies before you now is typically the longest and most trying part – navigating through the steps and hurdles of how to reduce sales cycle when navigating the procurement process itself.

 Over the past few weeks, we’ve been offering insights from our Emissary advisors on the best ways to approach and move through the procurement phase.
-We’ve touched on preparing your product for procurement and on approaching the human aspect of the procurement phase, but what about the process itself?
+We’ve touched on preparing your product for procurement and on approaching the human aspect of the procurement phase, but what about how to reduce sales cycle itself?
 In this final post of our Q4 procurement series, advisors from our community give their advice on making your way through the complex process of procurement.

 Be mindful of the complexities

 Emissary advisor Amy Haney, former Sr. Director of Strategic Category Procurement and current President of 3-10 Partners, says that it is important for companies to have at least some awareness of the procurement processes of the companies they are pursuing.
 Awareness not only enables the experience to be more seamless, it also shows the client that you are invested in working with them to meet their needs.

 “It is critical for a supplier to respect and seek to understand the complexities of a large organization.
 A lot goes into understanding (e.g., patience, a lot of listening, asking questions while refraining from a lot of debate and frustration over “how it works…”, etc.).
 A seller should also recognize that it can take a lot of internal selling within Abbott, across divisions, departments and management/leadership to move an opportunity forward.
 This is important, ‘building buy-in.’”